-The EB-1 visa is employment-based immigration for people who have an extraordinary ability, or for outstanding professors and researchers, or multinational executives and managers.
+The EB-1 visa is employment-based immigration for people who have an extraordinary ability, for outstanding professors and researchers, or multinational executives and managers.

 If you are looking to enter the United States as someone with the above characteristics or professions and want to become a permanent resident, consider the EB-1 visa.